 Time for some textural fun!
 Since I left the center panel in basic painted form, I had planned to give it a bit of drama with stencils.
 First, I used my French Script stencil as a base layer.
 You can see how I’ve used that in these past posts too.
 Next, I applied this door panel stencil for added fun.
 And, dare I say I’m having soooo much fun!

-The two panels I added decoupage to also got a stencil in a Cotton White for contrast.
-When all the stencils were done, I created more drama by using my Round Brush and Grunge Gray wax to create depth and time-worn wear.
+The two panels I added decoupage to also got a stencil in a white for contrast.
+When all the stencils were done, I created more drama by using my Round Brush and gray wax to create depth and time-worn wear.

 With everything complete, I’m excited to show you the after of this vintage folding screen fun.